How to Encrypt Email in Outlook in 2026: Microsoft 365, S/MIME, and Private Alternatives

-This guide covers three methods: S/MIME encryption for Outlook Desktop, Office 365 Message Encryption for Outlook 365, and secure email services as an alternative.
-Each method has different setup requirements and security levels.
+This guide covers three methods: Microsoft Purview Message Encryption for Microsoft 365, S/MIME encryption for certificate-based email, and secure email services as an alternative.
+Each method has different setup requirements, recipient experience, and privacy tradeoffs.

 Why Encrypt Email in Outlook